 - German or foreign recognized higher education qualification

-You can check if your diploma fits into criteria under “foreign university degrees” on this website.
+You can check if your diploma fits into the criteria under “foreign university degrees” on this website.

 - Have either a job offer or a signed employment contract in your field of study